 - You are welcome to contact the Student Counsellors who are experienced in advising students about financial and legal matters.

 If you are an international student, making any change to your programme may have implications for your immigration status and the completion of your studies.
-Please contact the Central International Office for advice.
+Please contact the Contact Centre ESA for advice.

 If you are considering changing courses within TU Delft or at another educational institute the Study Choice Counsellor at the Career Centre can help you think through your options and support your transition in securing your new study choice.
 Setting your goals and ambitions, and comparing them with a thorough investigation of the options, you will be able to determine if the new study will offer you exactly what you need.
 You will be helped to search for alternative options.